samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then run 9x1-minute, All-Out,
+> Run 15min up to Easy-Moderate, RPE6 to warm up, then run 9x1-minute, All-Out,
 > high-speed efforts, RPE10 with 3 minutes of recovery running, RPE4 between
 > each; cool down for 10 Easy minutes, RPE4 for about 60 minutes of running